Teeth Cleaning In Houston | Deep Cleaning Teeth

 What are the types of teeth cleaning?

 There are two types of dental cleanings.
 Regular dental cleaning and deep dental cleaning.
-A regular dental cleaning removes plaque and tartar build-up occurring naturally over time.
+Regular dental cleaning removes plaque and tartar build-up occurring naturally over time.
 Cleaning should be done at least once or twice a year.

 When cleaning is not performed regularly the chances of developing periodontal disease increases substantially.
 If this happens a deep cleaning will be needed to treat the gum disease.